Kibuli Secondary School

 Kibuli Secondary School (KSS) is a mixed boarding secondary school in Uganda.

 Location

 KSS is located on Kibuli Hill, in Makindye Division, in the south-central part of the city of Kampala, Uganda's capital and largest city.
 The coordinates of Kibuli Secondary School are:0°18'38.0"N, 32°35'51.0"E (Latitude:0.310556; Longitude:32.597500).

 Overview

 The school is affiliated with the Muslim faith, but admission is based on academic performance and is open to any interested student, regardless of religious beliefs.
 The school has a reputation of being a leading academic center with a history of sporting achievements.

+The school is a sports giant in Uganda as well as in East Africa.
+In Uganda, it holds the highest number of cup wins (11) in high school football, a record it shares with St. Marys Kitende.

 History

-Prince Badru Kakungulu, a Buganda Royal, who lived during the early 20th Century, donated 80 acre on Kibuli Hill, where the school was constructed.
+Prince Badru Kakungulu (died 1991), a paternal uncle to Muwenda Mutebi II, the reigning Buganda monarch (since 1993), who lived during the early 20th Century, donated 80 acre on Kibuli Hill, where the school was constructed.
 The school was founded in 1959.

 Notable alumni

 The following are some of the prominent people who have gone through the school: